rileys123/rileys123.github.io/projects.md

       <span class="date">Nov 2023</span>
     </div>

-    <p>Educational flashcard app for Roman culture with images and descriptions.</p>
+    <p>An educational flashcard app for Roman culture with images and descriptions.
+Available on the Google Play Store!</p>

     <div class="project-links">
       <a href="https://youtu.be/jO6_zigRMcg" target="_blank">